Travel Inspiration

 If you want to combine natural wonders with sightseeing, Réunion has an important number of colonial buildings from the 18th century and various museums worth visiting.
 Also, the colorful Marché de Saint-Paul, in Saint-Paul, is worth exploring.

-The Vallée d’Ossau is one of the three valleys in the French Pyrénées Mountains.
+The Vallée d’Ossau (Ossau Valley) is one of the three valleys in the French Pyrénées Mountains.
 It is nestled between the plain of Pau and the border with Spain in the Nouvelle-Aquitaine region.

 Lesser known than the French Alps, the Ossau Valley is a true hidden gem, with endless outdoor activities for adrenaline junkies.

-A trip to Vallée d’Ossau, Pyrnénées, is an excellent destination for a France summer holiday and one of the best places to visit in France in July: follow the transhumance (every year, usually between the 1st and the 10th and watch the Tour de France pass by (every second year or so).
+The Vallée d’Ossau is one of the best places to visit in France in summer.
+In July, you can follow the transhumance (every year, usually between the 1st and the 10th) and watch the Tour de France pass by (every second year or so).

-If you visit this part of France in August, it’s festival time in the villages, with music and all kind of events for all the family.
+If you visit this part of France in August, it’s festival time in the villages, with music and all kinds of events for the whole family.